MichaelCurrin/thebuckfeverground/_pages/about.md

     description="October 2011.
 Photo: Sam Reinders."
 %}

 The picture above is from just after we finished recording our Verkeerdevlei album at Teatime Studios out in Brackenfell.
-Picture from the left are: Gilad Hockman (bass, ideas, The Plan), Jon Savage (keyboards, big tunes), [Toast Coetzer](#toast-coetzer) (vocals, lyrics), [Stephen Timm](#stephen-timm) (drums, electronics, keyboards) and Righard Kapp (guitar magic).
-Righard lives in Bloemfontein and Gil lives in Joburg.
+Pictured from the left are: Gilad Hockman (bass, ideas, The Plan), Jon Savage (keyboards, big tunes), [Toast Coetzer](#toast-coetzer) (vocals, lyrics), [Stephen Timm](#stephen-timm) (drums, electronics, keyboards) and Righard Kapp (guitar magic).

 {% include image.html